Most of us learn a simple rule early in life:

 Instead of energy, you feel heaviness.

-At that point, effort is no longer the solution — it’s the signal.
+At that point, effort is no longer the solution.

-Many quietly strong women interpret this moment as personal failure.
-They assume they’re not disciplined enough, motivated enough, or tough enough to keep going.
+Yet many quietly strong women interpret this moment as personal failure.
+They assume they simply need more discipline, more motivation, or more toughness to keep going.

-In reality, they’re trying to solve a regulation problem with willpower.
+You are trying to solve a regulation problem with willpower

 Sometimes that means adjusting pace.